Who We Are

 Central to the museum’s mission, The Bass maintains a vigorous education program for lifelong learning and visitors of all ages.
 The Bass IDEAS education initiative uses art as a catalyst for creativity and positive growth, especially in the area of early childhood education.
 The active outreach program, Creativity in the Community, takes The Bass IDEAS off-site by engaging families and their children in Miami-Dade County neighborhoods with the most challenged access to art.
 In Spring 2017, the museum’s Creativity Center opens as the largest art museum education facility in Miami-Dade.

 The Bass continues to incorporate its permanent collection.
-The new “Open Storage” gallery will be dedicated to displays of the museum’s permanent collection, featuring a series of rotating artist projects that present works in dialogue with the collection.
+A new gallery will be dedicated to displays of the museum’s permanent collection, featuring a series of rotating artist projects that present works in dialogue with the collection.

 The Bass Museum of Art was founded in 1964 through the donation of a private collection by John and Johanna Bass to the City of Miami Beach.
 The museum opened in what was formerly the Miami Beach Public Library and Art Center, a 1930s Art Deco building designed by Russell Pancoast, grandson of Miami Beach pioneer John Collins.
 The building itself already had a rich history on Miami Beach as the first public exhibition space for art in South Florida, and was placed on the National Register in 1978.

 In 2001, the original museum building was renovated, and a new wing, designed by renowned architect Arata Isozaki, was added to house galleries, offices and a museum shop.
 The new galleries gave the museum a total of 16,000 square feet of exhibition space, essential for the presentation of temporary exhibitions and continued growth.